AmarjithTK/CPP_CS-2018-19/README.md

     * Selection sort
     * Sum of diagonal elements of a matrix

+### Functions
+    * Append one string on the other
+    * Binary equivallent of a number
+    * Call by reference method
+    * Call by value method
+    * Creating of header files
+    * Find length of sides of a triangles
+    * Find value of ncr
+    * Recursional function example
+    * Swap the value of variables
+    * To illustrate scope - 1
+    * To illustrate scope - 2

 ### For loop
     * Average score of students using for loop
     * Factorial using for loop